 Narrow as possible

 With strings and simple wooden stakes you need to mark-out on the under-slab excavation area where the drainage trenches need to be.
-The trenches should be as narrow as possible because you don't want to disturb more of the soil than is absolutely necessary.
+The trenches should be as narrow as possible because you don't want to disturb more of the soil in the slab area than is absolutely necessary.
 That's why you were not able to do these trenches with the digger as a digger can only dig a trench to be the width of its bucket (say 32").
 You should make the drainage ditches about 8" wide.
 This allows for a 4" perforated drainage pipe with 2 inches of drain rock all around it.

 You should try to do it to closely match the locations of the drainage pipes with your drawing, but an occasional bit of adjustment if there is a big rock in the way is ok.
 It is important, both in your trench design and in the actual mark-out to stick to angles that correspond to available pipe bend pieces.
 Using 45 degrees is a good choice, but 22.5 degrees is also available if needed.
 You can also get 60 degrees and 90 degrees, but anything tighter than 45 degrees should be avoided as the flow won't be as good.